cyxigo/cykodigo/README.md

 I'm not so good at Go, I picked it up just for fun, so if you see some bad code or bad practice feel free to open an issue ^\_^

-Also, if you have a silly cat image (in `.png` format, thats important) that isn't in `res/cat` open an issue immediately!
+Also, if you have a silly cat image (in `.png` format, that's important) that isn't in `res/cat` open an issue immediately!